jalexspringer/resume-profile/resume.md

 **August 2019 - Present**
 **Impact Inc - London, UK**

-- Lead a team of 9 account executives (SMB to Enterprise) and 3 solutions architects
+- Lead a team of 9 account executives (SMB to Enterprise) and 3 solutions architects.
-- Responsible for net revenue expansion (new business and cross-sells) for the region
+- Responsible for net revenue expansion (new business and cross-sells) for the region.
-- Implemented a sales process and mentality re-positioning to focus on customer centric sales resulting in a YoY increase in annual recurring revenue of over £2mm.
+- Implemented a sales process and mentality re-positioning to focus on customer centric sales resulting in a 200% YoY increase in annual recurring revenue.
-- Manage an integrated pre- and post- sales team responsible for revenue generation and new client onboarding
+- Manage an integrated sales and operations team responsible for revenue generation and new client onboarding.

 ### Manager, Solutions Architects
 **February 2018 - August 2019**